-Over the years, I’ve put together many different beer and cheese pairings.
+Over the years, we’ve put together many different beer and cheese pairings.
 These tend to be for events that feature one brewery with multiple beers, and a cheese for each of those beers.
-Now, when I’m at home, I have never poured myself a flight of beers to go along with my cheese plate.
+Now, when at home, I have never poured myself a flight of beers to go along with my cheese plate.
 I usually have one beer and three cheeses to go along with it.
 For this column, I’m concentrating on a favorite local standby that can always be found in my fridge – Yards Philly Pale Ale.

 Pale ale and cheddar go together like bread and butter.
 (Bread and cheese?)
 The first pairing is Cabot Clothbound Cheddar, a cow’s milk cheese so comforting it tastes like your tongue is being hugged by a baked potato.
 This isn’t your everyday sharp cheddar that comes in blocks from the grocery store.
 Clothbound cheddar gains complexity and depth as it ages because it can breathe.
 The big cheddar flavor, mellow nuttiness and caramel finish of Cabot Clothbound creates a multidimensional palate experience with the complex but balanced PPA.